idiotandrobot/blog/_posts/2015-08-05-this-pc-windows-10.md

 Which, to me at least, seemed a little cluttered, especially as there was already access via Libraries and they could always be added to Favourites if you didn't like/understand Libraries.

-The worse part about this change was the lack of ability to customise the visibility of these links without going into the Registry.
+The worst part about this change was the lack of link visibility customisation available without going into the Registry.
-Having discovered the registry keys involved I wrote a [quick application](https://github.com/idiotandrobot/thispc) to provide a simple UI to rectify this oversight.
+Having discovered the various registry keys involved I wrote a [quick application](https://github.com/idiotandrobot/thispc) to provide a simple UI to rectify this oversight.

 Windows 10 has retained this Navigation Pane styling and (as far as I can tell) hasn't provided a way to customise it.
 What it has done is provided a second batch of registry keys to edit *in addition* to the original set.
 These have now been added to the application and I can go back to my tidy Navigation Pane.